+This device and its antenna must not be co-located or operating in conjunction with any other antenna or transmitter.
 This device complies with Part 15 of the FCC Rules.
-Operation si subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+Any changes or modifications not expressly approved by the party responsible for compliance could void the authority to operate equipment.